I wrote this comment on a post by Dr. Stacy McGaugh’s at his Trition Station blog.

 - Are there any portions of the redshift process where a CMB photon could possibly occur?

-I don’t yet have an implementation model for the redshift process and whether it could emit the photons we are seeking.
+I don’t yet have a full implementation model for the redshift process and whether it could emit the photons we are seeking.
+My gut feel is that redshift is a continuous small phase shift as photons pass through or by aether particles that themselves are slowly dissapating energy.
 Once that is known, then all the photons generated and passing through the observation volume must be considered.

 There are other potential root causes that are the more typical collision based reactions.
 I have no feel for the chance that such processes could generate the CMB photons we seek.